 Yes, you’re allowed to include rewards on your goals list.
 What would all the hard work be for if you can’t have a little celebration afterwards?!
 A word of advice from us though, make sure you schedule the celebrations for AFTER your exam (and certainly not the night before it!).

-The winter exam period is fast approaching, and the deadline is only a few weeks away.
-This leaves you with just enough time to implement these goal practices into your schedule, to ensure the result that you’ve been hoping for!
+The next UK & Ireland exam period is fast approaching, leaving you with just enough time to implement these goal practices into your schedule, to ensure the result that you’ve been hoping for!

-Enter for your winter exam now, before time runs out!
+Enter for your exam now, before time runs out!